-The church is both a building and a community, a space and a spirit.
+“The church” is both a building and a community, a space and a spirit.
 The spirit of community is created and expressed ritually when the community gathers.
-“The peace of Christ be with you,” says the minister, smiling broadly and opening her arms toward the congregation.
+“The peace of Christ be with you,” the minister might say, smiling broadly and opening her arms toward the congregation.
 “And also with you,” the people respond.
-“Let us greet one another with a sign of peace,” she beckons.
-What follows in churches, all across America, is an informal moment embedded in the midst of a formal Sunday service, when members of the church turn toward one another with a warm handshake, a hug, perhaps even a kiss, and a word of peace.
-“The peace of Christ be with you,” they say.
-For a few moments, the rows of worshippers, seated side by side, break into a buzz of greeting and embrace.
+She beckons, “Let us greet one another with a sign of peace.”
+What follows in Christian churches all across America is an informal moment embedded in the midst of a formal Sunday service, when worshipers turn toward one another with a warm handshake, a hug, perhaps even a kiss, and a word of peace.
+“Peace be with you,” they say.
+For a few moments, the congregation’s rows break into a buzz of greeting and embrace.
 It is this spirit of shared commitment to Christ and to one another that makes this gathering for worship a “church.”
 Above all else, the church is a community of people.

 Every church building contains more than a sanctuary.
 There are kitchens and fellowship halls, classrooms and libraries.
 In the late 20th century, however, an entirely new and even more comprehensive church “campus” emerged with the advent of huge “megachurches.”
 Entering Second Baptist Church in Houston, for example, one might feel more like one had entered a large office complex than a sacred space.
 There are escalators and closed-circuit television monitors.
 The enormous sanctuary seats more than a thousand people and the facilities include a fitness center, a bookstore, and a college preparatory school for grades K-12.
-The Woodway campus, one of five branches, also hosts a restaurant featuring indoor and outdoor seating.
+The Woodway campus, one of five branches, even hosts a restaurant featuring indoor and outdoor seating.